hcitang/hci-reading-group/archive.md

 ## 2020 Fall Term

+* Oct 22 - Michelle - Martinez-Maldonado, R., Echeverria, V., Fernandez Nieto, G., Buckingham Shum, S.: From data to insights: a layered storytelling approach for multimodal learning analytics.
+In: Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, pp. 1–15 https://dl.acm.org/doi/10.1145/3313831.3376148

 * Oct 15 - Yaxi - Matthews, M., Gay, G., & Doherty, G. (2014).
 Taking part: Role-play in the design of therapeutic systems.
 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, 643–652. https://doi.org/10.1145/2556288.2557103

 * Oct 8 - Connor - Evan M Peck, Sofia E Ayuso, and Omar El-Etr.
 2019.
 Data is Personal: Attitudes and Perceptions of Data Visualization in Rural Pennsylvania.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
 ACM, 244.
 DOI: http://dx.doi.org/10.1145/3290605.3300474